 Golf Event Chair

-Jill Nordquist’s son Noah was diagnosed with Crohn’s Disease when he was 12.
+Jill Nordquist’s oldest son Noah was diagnosed with Crohn’s disease when he was 12.
 With no family history of the disease, it became Jill’s mission to understand how and why children get the disease, and in 2013 she began to fundraise and learn more about treatments.
 Because of Noah's passion for sports and his love of golfing, Noah and Jill started the Chip In for Crohn’s Golf Tournament in 2014.
-In addition to raising funds the tournament increases awareness of the disease; it has been covered on the ABC 5pm news, who also featured Noah on their Cool Kids segment.
+In addition to raising funds the tournament increases awareness of the disease and has been featured on the local news.
+Seven years after Noah's diagnosis, Jill's younger son, Jackson, was diagnosed with Crohn's at age 16.
+Jackson has also played a major role in fundraising efforts.

 Jill is a marketing executive with over 20 years of corporate brand management experience.
 Jill has worked for Dep Corporation, Mattel and Jakks Pacific.
 Jill is currently Senior Vice President at Jakks Pacific, Inc.